Rossim1013/Aveno_v1/avero_prototype/README.md

 ## Features

 * **Multiple sample datasets** – The prototype ships with three example data sets (`therapist`, `spa`, and `roofing`) that demonstrate how different types of businesses might use the dashboard.
-* **Dashboard view** – A simple Streamlit dashboard displays aggregate metrics (revenue, bookings, expenses and client count) and line charts for each data set.
+* **Dashboard view** – A responsive dashboard displays aggregate metrics (revenue, bookings, expenses and client count) and line charts for each metric.
+It looks great on tablets and desktops and is perfect for field demos.
-* **Dataset selector** – Users can choose which sample data set to explore.
+* **Dataset selector** – Users can choose which sample data set to explore via a sidebar dropdown.
+* **Scheduling** – A dedicated Scheduling tab lets you enter appointments (date, time, description and assignee).
+Appointments are listed in a table so you can see upcoming commitments.
+* **Task board** – The Task Board tab allows you to create tasks with estimated and actual start/finish dates.
+Tasks can be assigned to team members and marked complete via a checkbox.
-* **Drill‑down details** – A table shows the underlying records so users can verify where each KPI comes from.
+* **Drill‑down details** – The dashboard includes a data table so users can verify where each KPI comes from.
-* **AI insights placeholder** – There is a text input box where users can ask questions about the data.
-In this prototype the AI response is a generated summary of the selected data using basic statistics; it can easily be replaced with an actual call to OpenAI or another LLM once an API key is provided.
+* **AI insights placeholder** – An AI Assistant tab contains a text input box where users can ask questions about the data.
+In this prototype the AI response is a generated summary of the selected data; you can easily replace it with an actual call to OpenAI or another LLM once an API key is provided.
+Voice input and audio output are on the roadmap.

 ## Getting Started